mathesar-foundation/mathesar/docs/docs/installation/docker-compose/index.md

     !!!
 Config
         ```yaml
-        # This is the only field that is required to be set by the user
-        # all the other fields are optional but useful for customizing your installation.
+        # Customize your Mathesar installation with the following variables, if desired.

+        x-config: &config
+          # (Required) Replace '?' with '-' followed by a 50 character random string.
+          # You can generate one at https://djecrety.ir/
           SECRET_KEY: ${SECRET_KEY:?}

+          # (Optional) Replace 'http://localhost' with custom domain(s) e.g.
+          # 'yourdomain.com, 127.0.0.1' to manage the host(s) at which you want to
-        # If you want to host Mathesar over the internet or your local network
+          # access Mathesar over http or https
-        # replace or append your domain(s) or subdomain(s) with the default localhost domain.
           DOMAIN_NAME: ${DOMAIN_NAME:-http://localhost}

-        # Edit these if not using the db service provided with the compose file.
+          # Edit the POSTGRES_* variables if you are not using the db service provided
-        # This database will be used for storing Mathesar's internal metadata
-        # but can also be used for storing your data which can be configured using Mathesar's UI.
+          # below, or if you want to use a custom database user.

+          # (Optional) Replace 'mathesar_django' with any custom name for the internal
+          # database managed by mathesar web-service
           POSTGRES_DB: ${POSTGRES_DB:-mathesar_django}

+          # (Optional) Replace 'mathesar' with any custom username for the
+          # aforementioned database
           POSTGRES_USER: ${POSTGRES_USER:-mathesar}

+          # (Optional) Replace 'mathesar' with any custom password for the
+          # aforementioned database

           POSTGRES_PASSWORD: ${POSTGRES_PASSWORD:-mathesar}
+          # (Optional) Replace 'mathesar_db' with the name of the host running postgres
           POSTGRES_HOST: ${POSTGRES_HOST:-mathesar_db}

+          # (Optional) Replace '5432' with the port on which postgres is running
           POSTGRES_PORT: ${POSTGRES_PORT:-5432}
         ```

 1. Run the docker compose file using: